本文へジャンプ

 What you can expect to learn in this laboratory

-Students will able to explain their research work clearly and systematically in the fields of wireless communication and networks.
-Students also will gain much confidence in their own research work with new, innovative and fruitful ideas of both future wireless and sensor domains.
+Students will able to explain their research work clearly and systematically in the fields of quantum and wireless communication and networks.
+Students also will gain much confidence in their own research work with new, innovative and fruitful ideas of both future quantum and wireless domains.
 In addition, students will able to express their firm opinions and perform logical discussions among diverse students, scholars, scientists and researchers in wide range of disciplines.

 【Job category of graduates】 Information and Communications, IT Industry, Consultancy, and so on.